MoEsam116/painting_machine/README.md

 5-The interrupt-triggered buttons will automatically engage when the mechanism reaches the end of the track, ensuring a safe return to the origin point without damaging the tracks.

-click the link to watch a video for the machine working in the real life ⇊🎨
+click the link to watch a video for the machine working in real life ⇊🎨

 https://drive.google.com/file/d/1Jn75TfsrKhzelcbz8VGXu4qI9IHfaMGv/view?usp=drive_link